What’s your background?

 I’m British.
 I grew up in the UK, and I still live here.

-It’s a magical place, though I may be biased.
-But if you haven’t visited the UK, then I can only describe it as a place where enchantment lurks in ancient forests, and fairy circles abound in wild green fields.
+It’s a magical place, though I’m likely biased.
+But if you haven’t visited the country, then I can only describe it as a place where enchantment lurks in ancient forests, and fairy circles abound in wild green fields.
 There’s a glimpse of old in nearly every road and building, no matter how modern.
-What you’re seeing is long-ago history that delights in sneaking up on you and surprising you.
+Around every corner, history delights in sneaking up on you and surprising you.
 Often it’s charming.
 Sometimes it’s even funny.
 Once or twice, heart-rending.

 I write romance because story for me is all about relationships.

-I enjoy writing about people, and a big part of that is the relationships they share.
+I enjoy writing about people and the relationships they share.
 Now, when it comes to relationships, nothing beats ‘falling in love’.
 It’s just so intense in every way—happiness and sadness all rolled into one messy package.
 It’s always wonderful to read about.
 Wonderful to write about too.
 And that’s why I make ‘falling in love’ the heart of my stories.

 The other reason I write romance is because I love a happy ever after ending, and romance does that very well.